 Your project mentor will be key to your success in the Honors EXCEL program.
 Distinct from your program affiliate who instructs your Honors 450 and 451 courses, your project mentor is a one-on-one resource.
 They will provide the disciplinary expertise to help you develop your project by determining the scope of your work and the appropriate methodologies, practices, and processes for your project.
 They will also be responsible for ensuring that you receive all required safety and ethics training associated with your project.
-In most cases, your mentor will serve as your instructor of record for your experiential learning courses (491, 495, 497, etc.).
+In most cases, your mentor will serve as your instructor of record for your experiential learning courses, or will assist you in choosing an appropriate course.